 - Moving yourself and members of your household (travel to your new home).
 This includes mileage or transportation expenses and lodging – but no meals.

-On #2, if you take a car (or multiple cars) you can deduct actual expenses (i.e. oil, gas, windshield washer solvent) – or you can deduct the IRS standard moving expenses mileage rate of $0.23 per mile.
+On #2, if you take a car (or multiple cars) you can deduct actual expenses (e.g. oil, gas, windshield washer solvent) – or you can deduct the IRS standard moving expenses rate per mile.
 Either way, you can also separately deduct parking fees and tolls, but no general repairs, maintenance, insurance, or depreciation.

 Finally – keep any and all receipts and document all miles if you go the mileage deduction route.